Kinark/pesawise/docs/configuring-calculators.md

 ## Variables - Deeper Look

-Now we're goin to take take a deeper look into each kind of variable declaration.
+Now we're going to take a deeper look into each kind of variable declaration.

 #### Text/Number

-These are the simpliest ones.
+These are the simplest ones.
 Just choose a label in `name` and bind a variable to it in `variable_id`:

 ```javascript
 "variables" [